QFold: Quantum Walks and Deep Learning to Solve Protein Folding

-\subsubsection{Initialization}
+\subsection{Initialization}

 In this section we analyse the impact of different initialization methods for the posterior use of quantum/classical walks.
-Although we know that AlphaFold is capable of making a relatively good guess for the correct folding, and therefore it is reasonable to expect AlphaFold's guess to be close to the optimal folding solution in the conformation space, our aim is to give some additional support to this idea.

-In this section we analyse the impact of different initialization methods for the posterior use of quantum/classical walks.
-As an initializer, we decided to use (and minorly contributed to) \textit{Minifold} because even though it does not achieve the state of the art in the prediction of the angles, it is quite simple and sufficient to illustrate our point. \textit{Minifold} uses a residual network implementation given in Tensorflow and Keras \cite{abadi2016tensorflow, chollet2015keras}.
+As an initializer, we decided to use (and minorly contributed to) \textit{Minifold} because even though it does not achieve the state of the art in the prediction of the angles, it is quite simple and sufficient to illustrate our point. \textit{Minifold} \cite{ericalcaide2019minifold} uses a residual network implementation given in Tensorflow and Keras \cite{abadi2016tensorflow, chollet2015keras}.
 Perhaps the most important detail of using this model is that because we are trying to predict small peptides, and \textit{Minifold} uses a window of 34 amino acids for its predictions, we had to use padding.
 Another detail is that while \textit{Minifold} did not use MSA techniques because we were dealing with small peptides, when working with larger proteins the model should necessarily use them to obtain good precision estimates.

 The metrics that we analyse in this case are twofold: in the first place, we would like to see whether \textit{Minifold} achieves a better precision on the angles than random guessing.
 This is a necessary condition for our use of \textit{Minifold}, or more generally, any smart initialization module, to make sense.